-The labor market endorsement in this report considers the entry-level hourly wages for the group of middle-skill logistics and material distribution occupations in Orange County as they relate to the county's living wage.
-Los Angeles County wages are included below in order to provide a complete analysis of the LA/OC region.
+The labor market endorsement in this report considers the entry-level hourly wages for the group of middle-skill occupations in Los Angeles County, as they relate to the county's living wage.
+Orange County wages are included below in order to provide a complete analysis of the LA/OC region.
 Detailed wage information, by county, is included in Appendix A.

-Orange County- The majority (95%) of annual openings for the group of middle-skill logistics and material distribution occupations in this report have entry-level wages above the living wage for one adult (\$17.36 in Orange County).
-Typical entry-level hourly wages are in a range between \$17.24 and \$34.49.
-Cargo and freight agents have typical entry-level wages below the county's living wage (\$17.24), while the other four middle-skill occupations have entry-level wages above the living wage.
-Experienced workers in these middle-skill occupations can expect to earn wages between \$28.33 and \$62.41, which are higher than the living wage estimate.
-Orange County's average wages for these middle-skill logistics and material distribution occupations are below the average statewide wage of \$32.16 for these occupations.
+Los Angeles County - All of the annual openings for the group of middle-skill occupations in this report have entry-level wages above the living wage for one adult (\$15.04 in Los Angeles County).
+Typical entry-level hourly wages are in a range between \$17.05 and \$33.47.
+Experienced workers in these middle-skill occupations can expect to earn wages between \$28.02 and \$60.59, which are higher than the living wage estimate.

-2 Five-year change represents new job additions to the workforce.
+$^{2}$ Five-year change represents new job additions to the workforce.
 Annual openings include new jobs and replacement jobs that result from retirements and separations.